Does the word hospitality strike fear in your heart?

 - One Christmas, an elderly resident of a local nursing home spent the day with us and taught our kids a hymn on our old piano.
 An older relative shared stories from her childhood, connecting some of the dots of history for our family.

-- Students from a local university often shared a meal at our house, so our children heard some lively discussions and were included in political and worldview conversations.
+- Students from a local college often shared a meal at our house, so our children heard some lively discussions and were included in political and worldview conversations.

 Other moms shared…